axflow/original-demo-ui/README.md

 ## Axilla

-At [Axilla](https://axilla.io), we are building an end-to-end opinionated, open source framework to work with LLMs in TypeScript.
-Axgen is the first module, but we have more coming very soon.
+At [Axilla](https://axilla.io), we are building an opinionated end-to-end framework to work with LLMs in TypeScript.
-Giving [axgen](https://github.com/axilla-io/axgen) is very helpful for our visibility right now, so we appreciate it if you can spare one!
+Our first module open source module is [axgen](https://github.com/axilla-io/axgen), focused on document ingestion and retrieval.
+Giving it a star ⭐️ is very helpful for our visibility, so we appreciate it if you can spare one!

-Finally, you can find a walkthrough of the demo UI in this LOOM video: https://www.loom.com/share/458f9b6679b740f0a5c78a33fffee3dc

 ## Usage